Horse64/core.horse64.org/docs/Language Specs/Concurrency Model.md

   and the regular ones, while the former ones need to be called differently.
 Regular ones can always also be called as later func.

-- Any concurrent execution is interleaved, with execution switching over at any `later:` time skip.
+- Any concurrent execution is interleaved and possibly in parallel to other concurrent executions.

 - **If your program ever launches things [in parallel]( /docs/Concurrency.md#running-code-in-parallel), then [be careful to avoid race conditions](#avoiding-race-conditions).**

-- However, immediate parallel execution isn't guaranteed even with `later parallel`.
+- However, immediate parallel execution isn't always guaranteed.
   It only happens if there is a free [worker]( /docs/Runtime%20Concerns.md#vm-worker-threads).
   If there isn't one, parallel functions might **stall and wait**.